A Talk by Eva Fabbris

 March 10, 2022 – Monaco

-On March 10, 2022, the exhibition space of the Società delle Api founded in Monaco, Le Quai, will host the talk Playing Basketball in First Paper.
+On March 10, 2022, the exhibition space of the Società delle Api in Monaco, Le Quai, founded by Silvia Fiorucci, will host the talk Playing Basketball in First Paper.
 Marcel Duchamp as an exhibition maker, held by Eva Fabbris, exhibition curator at Fondazione Prada, Milan.

 For Marcel Duchamp, the work of art becomes such in the space and time of the exhibition.
 This happens not for mechanisms linked to celebration or musealization, but because precisely in that place and at that moment the works come into play, show themselves, seduce the viewers by winking and overwhelming them by proposing new points of view on the world.
 The inventor of the ready-made activated this idea by realizing exhibitions together with the Surrealists, which Eva Fabbris will discuss and recount in this talk, offering new perspectives and insights into installation art and curatorship.